Gary W. Cole, MD, FAAD

 What types of moles are there?

-There are three basic types or groups of moles: regular, irregular, and cancerous.
+There are three basic types or groups of moles: regular and symmetrical, irregular, and cancerous.
 Irregular moles are also called atypical moles.
 Regular moles are typically benign and friendly.
 Regular moles are usually symmetrical, have regular borders, uniform color, and are about the size of a pencil eraser or smaller.
 Regular moles may be flat or raised.
 The presence of hair growing from a mole is unrelated to its cancer potential.

 Irregular or atypical moles are usually asymmetrical, with irregular borders, multiple colors, and tend to be bigger than the size of a pencil eraser.
 Irregular moles are often flat or nearly flat.
 Having more than 20-25 irregular moles may increase the person's overall risk of developing melanoma.
 The presence of a giant congenital mole greater than approximately 8-10 inches in size also may confer an increased risk of melanoma.
 Irregular moles signal the potential for developing melanomas over time.
 Irregular moles themselves rarely turn into melanoma or cancer.

-Cancerous moles like melanomas are highly irregular and have already become malignant.
-A small number of regular moles may potentially evolve and become irregular or cancerous over time.
+Cancerous moles called melanomas, are highly irregular and are often asymmetrical.
+Rarely, regular moles may evolve into a melanoma over time.
 It is important to watch all moles closely for change or atypical features.
-In those with greater than 50 moles or several abnormal moles, monthly skin self-examinations and at least annual full-body moles exams by a dermatologist are important in the early detection of abnormal moles and melanoma.
+In those with greater than 50 moles or several abnormal moles, monthly skin self-examinations and at least annual full-body moles exam by a dermatologist are important in the early detection of abnormal moles and melanoma.

 - A -- Asymmetrical